Ever wonder where that new patio came from? Follow along and see how it's done.

 This picture shows an exposed “front” on a bed of bluestone.
-Look closely and notice the “reeds” or sedimentary lines in the stone.
-This is where the bluestone will split, producing our various natural cleft products.
+If you look closely you can notice the “reeds” or sedimentary lines in the stone.
+This is where the bluestone will split, allowing us to produce our various natural cleft products.

 "Top View of Showing"

 The topsoil and shale have been removed during the stripping process.
 Large excavators or track loaders are used in “stripping” bluestone quarries.